Judicial conduct

 Arrangements to be followed if legal practitioners have concerns about the conduct of court proceedings

-The Heads of Bench and the President of the New Zealand Law Society have agreed on an informal process for dealing with concerns raised by members of the profession about conduct in court by judges which is thought to depart from the standards expected under the published guidelines for judicial conduct.
+The Heads of Bench and the President of the New Zealand Law Society have agreed on an informal process for dealing with any concerns that are raised by members of the profession about the conduct by judges in court; conduct thought to depart from the standards expected under the published guidelines for judicial conduct.